White Chocolate Macadamia Nut Cookies

 - Sugars – You will use a mixture of brown and white sugars to give these cookies a slight caramely taste

-- White chocolate chips – I’m all for buying generic ingredients most of the time, but this one I recommend going with a high quality ingredient like Ghirardelli
+- White chocolate chips – I’m all for buying generic ingredients most of the time, but this one I recommend going with a high quality ingredient like Ghirardelli.
+It’s just so yummy!

-- Macadamia nuts – Make sure you grab roasted ones, they will give it more flavor.
+- Macadamia nuts – Make sure you grab roasted macadamia nuts, they will give it more flavor.

-Prep Dry Ingredients – Mix flour, baking soda and salt in medium bowl and set aside.
+Preheat your oven to 350 degrees Fahrenheit and then mix flour, baking soda and salt in medium bowl and set it aside.

-Prep Wet Ingredients – Mix butter with sugars in a different bowl.
-Add vanilla and eggs and mix until smooth and fluffy.
+Mix the softened butter with sugars in a large mixing bowl with a hand mixer or stand mixer, then add the vanilla extract and eggs and mix until smooth and fluffy.

-Cream Together – Add flour mixture to the wet ingredients and mix to combine.
-Then add chips and nuts.
+Add dry ingredients to the wet ingredients and mix to combine.
+Then add the white chocolate chips and buttery macadamia nuts.
+Scrape the sides of the bowl to ensure all dough is incorporated.

 - Room Temperature – Place in airtight container and keep at room temperature for up to 5 days.
 Make sure cookies are completely cooled before placing in container.
 They are best enjoyed during days 1-2 but will last up to 1 week.